earth6r/Analytics0001/README.md

 - index db based on existing queries being used
 - move components into index.tsx files in each directory
 - use progress bar
+- add in email field for login so users can start saving settings to db
+- change local storage settings to firestore

 # sendgrid stats
 curl -X GET \